-This publisher’s “winning” titles routinely generate 50 percent more sales than the “losing” titles.
+This publisher’s “winning” landing page copywriting routinely generates 50 percent more sales than the “losing” titles

 It was enough to make an experienced copywriter groan…